livingdocsIO/documentation/core/guides/local-development/link-local-dependencies.md

   npm link @livingdocs/server
   ```

-4. **When you make changes to the li-server do not forget to restart your service-server**
+4. **When you make changes to the li-server do not forget to restart your customization server**

 ### Link li-framework in the editor